Looking for White Van Man

 There are 2 possibilities, both of which seem equally plausible:

-One - she did not bother with the checks because she knew Scottish courts are not that interested in hard evidence - a couple of witnesses
+One - she did not bother with the checks because she knew Scottish courts are not interested in hard evidence - a couple of witnesses

 telling roughly the same story is all they need.